-Autonomous vehicles are developed from Google \cite{EricoGuizzo.13022021}, Tesla \cite{Dikmen.op.2017} as well as many other automotive manufactures.
-They can tackle the known problems in the transportation segment, because they optimize the traffic flow and can increase parallel the safety of the traffic participants.
+Autonomous vehicles are being developed by Google \cite{EricoGuizzo.13022021}, Tesla \cite{Dikmen.op.2017} as well as many other automotive manufacturers.
+They can tackle some of the known problems in the transportation segment.
 According to the current approaches in autonomous driving, the primary responsibility, which is associated with replacing human perception and control, lies on vehicle manufacturers.
-However, the ITS on the infrastructure can create high precision digital twins.
+However, the ITS on the infrastructure can create high-precision digital twins.
 The vehicles can use this data as ground truth information.
-Therefore, the responsibility can re-balanced between vehicles and infrastructure.
-So, high precision ITS can be an essential enabler for autonomous driving \cite{Gopalswamy.06022018}.
-This section presents several ITS solutions which aims to the mentioned properties.
+Therefore, the responsibility can be re-balanced between vehicles and infrastructure.
+Thus, high precision ITS can be an essential enabler for autonomous driving \cite{Gopalswamy.06022018}.
+This section presents several ITS solutions which are aimed at achieving the referred to properties above.

 In the year 2017, the MEC-View project implemented an ITS in the city center of Ulm, Germany.
-Across of roads and an intersection, the system contained 8 cameras, 4 stereo-cameras, 4 laser scanners as well as 8 Lidars.
-For object prediction and data fusion, the sensors were connected with a server.
-Vehicles communicated with the server via 5G.
-In addition, a 3D-HD map of the relevant road sections were created.
-The aim of the project was to create a digital twin of the road traffic.
-The researchers have achieved data transfer in real time \cite{.22032021,.2021o}.
+Across roads and an intersection, the system contained 8 cameras, 4 stereo cameras, 4 laser scanners as well as 8 lidars.
+For object prediction and data fusion, the sensors were connected to a server.
+Vehicles communicate with the server via 5G.
+In addition, a 3D-HD map of the relevant road sections was created.
+The project aimed to create a digital twin of road traffic in real-time \cite{.22032021,.2021o}.

-The digital test bed "Germany-France-Luxembourg" was created in 2016.
-The focus was on testing of automated and connected driving functions.
-The special charm of this project was in the challenges of national border crossing.
-As part of the mentioned test bed, the project ITeM (ITS Testfeld Merzig) in Merzig, Germany, covered the environments city and rural read.
-The research on this ITS was on connected driving functions via C2V and C2X too.
-For traffic perception, the infrastructure was extended with RSU, C2X technology and cameras.
+The digital test bed ``Germany-France-Luxembourg'' was created in 2016.
+The focus was on the testing of automated and connected driving functions.
+The highlight of this project was the challenges of national border crossing.
+As part of the mentioned test bed, the project ITeM (ITS Testfeld Merzig) in Merzig, Germany, covered the environments of city and rural roads.
+The research on this ITS was on connected driving functions via C2V and C2X.
+For traffic perception, the infrastructure was extended with an RSU, C2X technology, and cameras.
 The RSU communicated with vehicles and a centralized server.
-The project have implemented applications for hybrid access technologies and safety functions \cite{LemmerK..2019,BMVI.08032021,Informationsplattformfur5GIndustriellesInternet.14112019,.12112021b}.
+The project has implemented applications for hybrid access technologies and safety functions \cite{LemmerK..2019,BMVI.08032021,Informationsplattformfur5GIndustriellesInternet.14112019,.12112021b}.